cwentland0/perform/doc/userguide/examples.rst

 This is an incredibly simple reacting flow problem, one which linear subspace ROMs should nail with only a few trial basis modes.
 This is not surprising, as the flow is largely stationary, with all fluctuations exhibiting a fixed frequency and amplitude.
 However, we've observed that non-linear autoencoder projection ROMs may fail even for this simple case, and users should take care to check whether their methods succeed.

+A ``setup_sample_rom.sh`` script is also provided to download input files for a linear SP-LSVT projection ROM.
+Simply execute the script and the necessary input files will be unpacked, after which the ROM may be executed normally.

 Transient Flame
 ---------------